kon-foo/coin-dashboard/README.md

-# Dash/ Plotly Crypto Currency Dasboard
+# Cryptocurrency Portfolio Dasboard

 This is a dashboard for Cryptocurrencies based on [plotly.js](https://plot.ly/) & [dash](https://plot.ly/products/dash/).
-It utilizes the [coinmarketcap API](https://coinmarketcap.com/api/) get the current prices of your coins and calculates the development of your assets based on your fiat investments.
+It utilizes the [coinmarketcap API](https://coinmarketcap.com/api/) to pull the current prices of your coins and calculates the development of your assets based on your fiat investments.
 If you want to know more about the functionality and the different graphs, check out:

 ![Dashboard UI](img/dashboardUI.png)